langgjf/DigitalForensicTool/README.md

 # SmartProc (Smart Process Monitoring Tool)
-SmartProc is a background task analyzer tool integrated with Procmon.
+SmartProc is a background process monitoring tool integrated with Procmon.

 SmartProc is capable of the following features:
 1) Monitor and alert of suspicious port connections
 2) Monitor and alert of suspicious IP addresses
 3) Monitor and alert for processes running with administrator privileges
 4) Monitor and alert for resource-intensive processes
+5) Monitor and alert for processes with suspicious names

 # Table of contents
 1. [Set Up](#setup)